nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 > Sorts tasks in either alphabetical order or by upcoming tasks. `sort time` will sort the tasks by the date that is closest to the current date.
 > To return to the unsorted list of tasks, type and enter `list`.

-## Googling a Task or Phrase: `google`
+## Googling the Tasks: `google`
 Format: `google [INDEX]`
 > Googles the task name at the specified index.
-A user can additionally Google a task name by single clicking on a task.
+The user can additionally Google a task name by single clicking on a task.

-## Change the Save Path: `path`
+## Changing the Save Path: `path`
 Changes the save path for Fast Task data.
 Must specify the name of the save file and mark it as a .xml file.<br>
 Format: `path PATHNAME`<br>
 Example for Windows: `path C:\Desktop\MyTasks.xml`<br>
 Example for Mac: `path /Users/jlevy/Desktop/MyTasks.xml`

-## Load Fast Task Data: `load`
+## Loading Fast Task Data: `load`
 Loads a save file for Fast Task data.
 Can be used for loading different sets of task data.
 Must specify the name of the save file and mark it as a .xml file.<br>
 Format: `load PATHNAME`<br>
 Example for Windows: `path C:\Desktop\MyTasks.xml`<br>